tjaworski/AceMagic-S1-LED-TFT-Linux/s1panel/README.md

   - Cleaned up 2nd screen on demo theme
   - Added memory sensor, and added it to 2nd screen

+#### 2024-04-22
+  - made more changes to lcd_thread to refine timing
+  - added debug frame as unsaved changes
+  - general code cleanup

 ## Dependencies